CDCgov/ixa/docs/book/src/first_model/next-steps.md

    Give a randomly sampled subpopulation that intervention and add a check to the transmission module to see if the person that we are attempting to infect has that property.
 Change the probability of infection accordingly.
+   _Hint: You will probably need some new constants, a new person property, a new random number generator, and the `Bernoulli` distribution._